Be sure you use the proper cover letter format to make your cover letter readable and professional.

 • Awarded ‘Top Team Leader’ in 2020 and 2021 for exceptional leadership skills and innovative management approaches

 Now I’m excited to offer my expertise to [Company Name] and inspire your teams to achieve new successes.
-Please feel free to contact me 07325 664 890 or at your.email@gmail.com to arrange an interview.
+Please feel free to contact me on 07325 664 890 or at your.email@gmail.com to arrange an interview.

 Thank you for your time and consideration.